 - Contact information.
-Make your name, email, phone, and post address be seen in the right top of the page.
+Your name, phone number, email address, and physical address should be clearly visible on the very top of the page.

 Want to get a resume from a professional writer?Order Now

-No matter, whether you are writing a manufacturing engineer resume or network engineer resume, these useful tips will turn your resume into a powerful marketing tool:
+Whether you are crafting a network engineer resume or a network engineer resume, these tips for making your resume shine apply for all engineering jobs.